Alfresco/alfresco-content-app/docs/getting-started.md

 #### Dynamic address

-The example below demonstrates the most common dynamic format for development environment:
+The example below demonstrates the most common dynamic format for a development environment:

 ```json
 {